FAIMS/FAIMS3/infrastructure/aws-cdk/README.md

 - **EC2 Instance**: Runs a single EC2 instance with CouchDB.
 - **User Data**: Installs and configures CouchDB using Docker.
 Runs Docker command as systemd service.
 Mounts EBS for couch data and mounts into docker container.
 - **Cloud Watch**: Includes a set of monitoring alarms triggering SNS topics, subscribed to an email address.
+Cloudwatch agent is installed and configured on instance.
+Logs collected and reported to /ec2/couchdb log stream.
 - **Secrets Manager**: Stores CouchDB admin credentials.
 - **Custom Configuration**: Sets up CouchDB with specific settings, including CORS and authentication handlers.
 - **Load Balancer Integration**: Uses the shared ALB with a dedicated target group.
 Will support clustering in the future and performs TLS termination.